hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ### What else do people put in their .bashrc profile?

 Placing aliases within a `.bashrc` file is quite common, but it isn't the only thing that people often place within a `.bashrc` file.
-For example, some people will specifiy the location of their R libraries if they use R on the O2 cluster:
+For example, some people will specify the location of their R libraries if they use R on the O2 cluster:

 ```bash
 # DO NOT ADD TO BASHRC - EXAMPLE ONLY